whediger/resources-books-links/README.md

 ----------

 ## Computer Interfaces and related theory - computer<->human interaction
+Computer interface is so much more than a webpage or phone app.
+As a technology computers are in their infancy.
+We should be able to interact with them simply by going about out daily business relying on them to behave logically and rationally (which is what computers are good at) allowing people to focus on being emotionally intelligent (which is what humans are good at)

 * [When Things Start to Think](https://www.amazon.com/When-Things-Start-Think-Gershenfeld/dp/0805058745)
   * Gershenfeld offers a glimpse at the brave new post-computerized world, where microchips work for us instead of against us.
 He argues that we waste the potential of the microchip when we confine it to a box on our desk: the real electronic revolution will come when computers have all but disappeared into the walls around us.